 A stylish player, Seedorf could also add some steel when required.
 However, he was a respected player who was rarely in trouble with referees or the authorities.
 A long and distinguished career saw only two dismissals in more than twenty years.

 Thus far his career in management has been stop-start, with his spell at Milan lasting a mere four months.
 Despite a reasonable showing in the closing months of the 2013-14 season, Seedorf was dismissed from his post that summer.
-Short-lived managerial spells at Shenzen FC in China, Atletico Paranaense in Brazil, and Deportivo de La Coruna in Spain then followed.
+Short-lived managerial spells at Shenzen FC, Atletico Paranaense, Deportivo de La Coruna and the Cameroon national team then followed.

 During his playing career as well as subsequently, Seedorf has been known for his charitable works and involvement in social development projects, particularly in his native Suriname.
 It was in recognition of these works that he was awarded the Commander of the High-Order of the Yellow Star, and in 2011, he was knighted to the Order of Orange-Nassau.